JaydipGabani/UPS/README.md

 `java -jar <path to UPS.jar>`

 - The reporting queries are mentioned in the "sample.sql".
 Execute the file to see the results.
+- The database used is OracleDB which is hosted on NCSU EOS.
+Currently, the connection is made using the credential of a teammate.
+In order to change the current database, credentials can be changed in the Java code.